Shoukshai/GitOps/day/day3.md

 # Researches
-Today's researches was about `Sealed Secrets` and the `CI/CD Pipeline`
+Today's researches was about `Sealed Secrets` and the `CI/CD Pipeline` (for the next day, ill prepare the webapp or website dev)

 # Installations
 ## 1. Helm repo